An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Village of Peace Dimona

-Elders in white garments, the covenant lineage, still living, still growing
+Elders in white garments, the community lineage, still living, still growing

 12 October 1939 · 27 December 2014